What should you look for when choosing a fence company? Here are some quick tips to help you decide on the fence contractor for your project.

 All of your fence estimates should be provided in writing and detail the cost of materials and labor.
 Be sure to ask who will be responsible for obtaining a building permit for the fence, if necessary.
 An itemized breakdown of the costs will help you compare them to other options.
 A detailed estimate should also serve as the contract.
 For legitimate contractors this should not be an issue.

 A detailed contract will protect both you and the contractor from any potential conflicts.
 If the scope of the project and post construction cleanup is outlined beforehand you will know what to expect.

 Check the Warranty Offered by the Contractor

-Most fence contractors will have at least a basic warranty on their workmanship.
+Most professional fence contractors will have at least a basic warranty on their workmanship.
 You want a contractor that will fix any issues after the job is completed.
 A quality contractor should do a final walkthrough with you in order to inspect your fence, and fix any issues you notice.